Pennsylvania Department of Health

 Initial comments:

-Based on a revisit survey completed on January 16, 2025 it was determined that Abington Manor corrected the federal deficiencies cited during the survey ending November 15, 2024 under 42 CFR Part 483 Subpart B Requirements for Long Term Care however remained out of compliance under the 28 PA Code of PA Long Term Care Licensure Regulations.
+Based on a revisit, and abbreviated complaint survey completed on February 10, 2026, it was determined that Abington Manor remained out of compliance under the requirements of the 28 PA Code Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: